 CERTIFICATE IN PUBLIC HEALTH FUNDAMENTALS AND PRINCIPLES

 The School of Public Health offers a fully online Certificate program in Public Health Fundamentals and Principles (CPH-FP).
 The Certificate is aimed at preparing students for the continuously changing challenges in public health.
-Students may choose to take the required courses either online or in class.
 Building upon the School’s relationship with the New York State Department of Health (DOH) and local health departments, the program acknowledges the emerging need for creative educational modalities in health.

 The program requires the completion of 18 graduate course credits.
 These consist of 6 Master of Public Health (MPH) core courses.
 All of the CPH-FP courses will be offered in-class (SUNY-East Campus) and online through the SUNY Learning Network (SLN).
 The courses include:

 - EPI 501 Principles and Methods of Epidemiology I (3 credits)